Jackson-State-University-Group-2/JSU-Covid-19-Tracker/README.md

 -Added EmailPage.jsp\
 -Currently In Research Of A Free SMTP Server To Send Emails\
 -Attempted Using Twilio Sendgrid SMTP Server But Was Unsuccesful\
+-Switched Some HTML Code To Make Web Application More Efficient

 (11/9/2021)\
 -Added Account Page\